 The Expert Team also reviewed specific Programme Development Evaluations that analyze input from Alumni, Employers and Students surveys contacted in 2016-17.
-However, participation was extremely limited to 2 alumni and just 1 employee, while students were selected according to their performance (GPA over 85), making the biasness of the results questionable.
+However, participation was limited to 8 alumni and 4 employers, while students were selected according to their performance (GPA over 85), making the biasness of the results questionable.